Rigidity of equilibrium states and unique quasi-ergodicity for horocyclic foliations: Introduction and Main Results

-\begin{mainC} In the hypotheses of the Main Theorem, given $h\in\Coc$ there exists $\mu^{cs}=\{\mu_x^{cs}\}$ a transverse measure for $\Fu$ such that $\mu^{cs}$ is the unique quasi-invariant measure with Jacobian given by the family $\mathscr{h}$ determined by $h$. \end{mainC}
+\begin{maincorollary}\hypertarget{maincoro}{} In the hypotheses of the \hyperlink{main}{Main Theorem}, given $h\in\Coc$ there exists $\mu^{cs}=\{\mu_x^{cs}\}$ a transverse measure for $\Fu$ such that $\mu^{cs}$ is the unique quasi-invariant measure with Jacobian given by the family $\mathscr{h}$ determined by $h$. \end{maincorollary}

-The proof that the Main Theorem implies the Main Corollary is exactly the same as the one given in \cite{ContributionsErgodictheory}, and thus we will not repeat it here.
-We remark that this unique-quasi ergodicity was known for unstable foliations corresponding to Abelian covers of the geodesic flow hyperbolic closed manifolds cf.\@ \cite{geodesicbabillotledrappier, SCHAPIRA2004}, where it is used strongly the symmetries coming the geometry of such systems.
-The result for general Anosov flows remained open until now.
-We also point out that a complete discussion of the significance of this theorem, as well as a comparison with other literature can be found in the recent series of articles of the authors cited above, hence we refer the reader to these for more background.
+The proof that the \hyperlink{main}{Main Theorem} implies the \hyperlink{maincoro}{Main Corollary} is exactly the same as the one given in \cite{ContributionsErgodictheory}, and thus we will not repeat it here.